How to Become a Nurse in Canada from India

 Benefits of the Bridging Course

 Any kind of bridging course is required for you to start with nursing practice in Canada.
 With it, you will receive a recognized certificate stating that you are eligible to work as a practising nurse.
-You will also be earning experience in a typical Canadian hospital setting, which will ensure you are employment-ready.
+You will also gain experience in a typical Canadian hospital setting, ensuring you are employment-ready.

 You will learn how to participate effectively as a team member and to support clients.
 It gives you the chance to practice professionally within the legislative and ethical framework.
-Communicating effectively with clients and healthcare team members is essential, so to develop and sustain therapeutic relationships with clients, you need to learn all these skills before you can start practising.
+Communicating effectively with clients and healthcare team members is essential to developing and sustaining therapeutic relationships.
+To do so, you need to learn these skills before you start practising.

 Additional Experience Beneficial